Hong Kong marks handover to China with ceremony and protests

-HONG KONG (AP) — The Hong Kong government marked the 22nd anniversary of the former British colony's return to China on Monday, as police faced off with protesters outside the venue.
+HONG KONG (AP) — The embattled leader of Hong Kong pledged Monday to be more responsive to public sentiment, as police faced off with protesters outside a ceremony marking the 22nd anniversary of the former British colony's return to China.

-A flag-raising ceremony, in which the Chinese and Hong Kong flags are raised together, was held under unusually high security.
-Police used riot shields and pepper spray to push back helmeted protesters who tried to advance down closed streets toward the venue.
+Police used riot shields and pepper spray to push back hundreds of helmeted protesters who tried to advance down closed streets toward the harborfront venue, where the Chinese and Hong Kong flags were raised together and two helicopters and a small flotilla passed by.

-Hong Kong leaders, mainland China representatives and invited guests watched the ceremony inside the city's cavernous convention center instead of outside as they normally do.
+Hong Kong leaders, mainland China representatives and invited guests watched the ceremony on a screen inside the city's cavernous convention center instead of outside as they normally do.
 The government cited inclement weather after light rain fell earlier in the morning.

 City leader Carrie Lam said a series of protests that have attracted hundreds of thousands of students and other participants have taught her that she needs to listen better to the youth and people in general.
 Lam has come under withering criticism for pushing legislation that would have allowed suspects to be extradited to the mainland to face trial.